eellak/gsoc2018-pypen/target_system_reconnaissance/README.md

 Calls the `lsof` commands to find open pipes for a given process (if pid is defined, otherwise find all open pipes) and returns the following info: COMMAND, PID, USER, FD, TYPE, DEVICE, SIZE/OFF, NODE, NAME in proper JSON format. `verbose` can be set to `True` if you want the results to be printed.

 There's also the `full_scan.py` script, that runs almost all of the above.
 To use this, you'll either have to fill in *FIELDS* section in the `params.ini` file or you'll provide them via command prompt.
 For further info you can check the code.

+### Backchannel functionality
+Our assumption is that we already have access to a target system.
+That's why we have created the `snitch` exectuable, which runs the client part of our backchannel, executes the `full_scan.py` script and send the retrieved info to the server (attacker).
+The server must be running, by executing the `snitch_server.py` module (definition of *server* and *port* options is necessary)

 ### Disclaimer